Elizabeth Fenning: Aftermath

 Intense public interest was excited, it being generally believed that Fenning was innocent, a belief which was strengthened by her declaration on the scaffold: 'Before the just and almighty God, and by the faith of the holy sacrament I have taken, I am innocent of the offence with which I am charged.'
-At her funeral, which took place five days later at St George the Martyr, Bloomsbury, the pall was accompanied by six girls dressed in white, and as many as ten thousand persons took part in the procession which was formed to the grave.
+At her funeral, which took place five days later at St George the Martyr, Bloomsbury, the pall was accompanied by six girls dressed in white, and as many as 10,000 persons took part in the procession which was formed to the grave.
 A local newspaper reported: "Every window was thronged, and in many places the tops of the houses were covered with spectators."
 Because there was not room in the church, most of the attendants had to remain outside.
 Many constables were present to prevent violence, but only one fight occurred.

-In the wake of the execution, a mob of over 1,000 began to gather outside of the Turner home threatening to burn it down.
+In the wake of the execution, a mob of over 1,000 gathered outside of the Turner home threatening to burn it down.
 Police dispersed them and arrested two men.
 However, crowds of hundreds "with an intention of doing mischief" continued to come over the next few days, so constables had to remain outside of the Turner residence.
 Ultimately, no damage was done and the mobs eventually stopped coming to the house.

 Although Fenning was executed, William Hone's 240-page book on the subject, The Important Results of an Elaborate Investigation into the Mysterious Case of Eliza Fenning – widely considered a landmark in investigative journalism – demolished the prosecution's case.
 In it, he claimed that Eliza was executed to show other servants what would happen to them if they harmed their masters/mistresses.
 He wrote: "All the masters and mistresses of families, who credulity or idleness rendered them proper subjects for alarums, were excessively devoted to the vociferous execration of the wickedness of servants."

 Samuel Parr and Charles Dickens believed in her innocence, as did John Gordon Smith.
-In an 1829 publication, Smith highlighted an article in the Morning Journal from March that year which details the death of Robert Gregson Turner in Ipswich Workhouse after confessing his guilt for the crime for which Fenning was hanged.
+In an 1829 publication, Smith highlighted an article in the Morning Journal from March that year which details the death of Robert Gregson Turner in Ipswich Workhouse after he confessed his guilt for the crime for which Fenning was hanged.

-The author Sandra Hempel, who specialises in topics of health, has highlighted the Fenning case as one which led to the development and advancement of forensic evidence as a means of determining guilt in murder trials.
+Author Sandra Hempel, who specialises in topics of health, has highlighted the Fenning case as one which led to the development and advancement of forensic evidence as a means of determining guilt in murder trials.
 Hempel contends that contemporary experts analysed the forensic evidence available to them and resultantly cast serious doubt on Fenning's alleged guilt, only for the evidence to be ignored, largely as a result of the failings of the courtroom.
 The case received much public and academic attention and probably helped catalyse further scientific developments in the field of forensics.